MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/ona-person-to-person-query.md

 ## Frequently asked questions

-The following questions and answers refer to metrics, whose definitions you can find in [Metric descriptions / Person metrics](../use/metric-definitions.md#person-metrics) and in [Metric descriptions / ONA metrics](../use/metric-definitions.md#organizational-network-analysis-ona-metrics).
+The following questions and answers refer to metrics; you can find their definitions in [Metric descriptions / Person metrics](../use/metric-definitions.md#person-metrics) and in [Metric descriptions / ONA metrics](../use/metric-definitions.md#organizational-network-analysis-ona-metrics).

 **Q1.
 What is the difference between "Internal network size" and "Strong ties"?**

 A1.
 Internal network size simply means the number of connections a person has within the company, based on the number of meaningful interactions the person has with their connections.
 Strong ties means the number of tight-knit, engaged connections a person has within the company, based on the time that the person invested with their connections.

-Strong ties also looks at network commonality that exists between the two people where both people are investing time, enabling another form of bonding.
-Strong ties also gives more weight to meetings-based collaboration than email.
-This is because meetings are more inter-personal in nature, enable direct person-to-person engagement, resulting in a formalized engagement.
+Strong ties takes the network commonality that exists between the two people into account, a situation in which both people are investing time together or enabling other forms of bonding.
+Strong ties also gives more weight to meetings-based collaboration than to email.
+This is because meetings are more inter-personal in nature and enable direct person-to-person engagement, which results in a formalized engagement.
 Email-based collaboration doesn't translate into such an interpersonal engagement.

-Thus, unlike Internal network size, strong ties returns the number of connections based on the quality of the engagement that exists between two people.
+In summary: Strong ties differs from Internal network size in that they reflect the number of a person's connections based on the _quality_ of the engagement that exists between two people.

 **Q2.
 When should you use "Internal network size" and when "Strong ties"?**

 A2.
-If the intent is simply to get a quantitative number of connections a person has within the company irrespective of whether connections include licensed users or not, then Internal network size can be used.
-However, when looking at licensed users only, it is recommended to use strong ties instead to get a more realistic and qualitative view of engaged connections.
+Let's say you need nothing more than a quantitative number of connections a person has within the company.
+Also, you have no objection to including unlicensed users even though restricting your query to licensed users would return richer data.
+In this case, feel free to query for Internal network size.

+However, if you restrict your query to licensed users, we recommended that you query for Strong ties because this gives you a more realistic and qualitative view of engaged connections.

 **Q3.
 When should you use "External network size" and when "Strong ties"?**

 A3.
-If the intent is to get a quantitative number of connections a person has outside the company, then Internal network size can be used.
-Note that strong ties currently does not consider connections a person has outside the company.
+Strong ties currently does not consider connections that a person has outside the company.
+To obtain the number of connections a person has outside the company, you can use Internal network size.

 **Q4.
 What is the difference between "Networking outside organization" and "Diverse ties"?**

-A4.
-Networking outside organization simply returns the number of distinct organizations within the company a person has connections to, based on the number of meaningful interactions the person has with their connection.
-This metric only quantifies connections at the organization attribute level.
-Diverse ties on the other hand returns the number of diverse or novel connections a person has across the company, based on the time invested by the person with their connection.
-Diverse ties also looks at network differences that exists between the two people where both people are investing time, enabling another form of indirect sourcing of novel information.
-A person becomes a good source of diverse information if one is not spending too much time with them or if their common network has minimal overlap.
-Thus, unlike Networking outside organization, which only returns connections at the organization attribute level (which is at a very high level), diverse ties returns the number of connections based on the quality of the engagement and the variety of information that can be potentially sourced from the connection.
-Also, diverse ties can span any organizational attribute, thus allowing for far greater flexibility in terms of evaluating where the ties exist be it anywhere in the company.
+A4. _Networking outside organization_ returns the number of distinct organizations within the company a person has connections to, based on the number of meaningful interactions the person has with their connection.
+This metric quantifies connections at the organization attribute level.

+In contrast, Diverse ties returns the number of diverse or novel connections a person has across the company, based on the time invested by the person with their connection.
+Diverse ties also looks at network differences that exists between the two people where both people are investing time, enabling other forms of indirect sourcing of novel information.
+Person A can become a good source of diverse information for Person B if Person A does not spend too much time with Person B or if their common network has minimal overlap.

+Therefore, unlike Networking outside organization, which returns connections only at the organization attribute level (a very high level), Diverse ties returns the number of connections based on the _quality_ of the engagement and the _variety_ of information that can potentially be conveyed through the connection.
+Also, Diverse ties can span any organizational attribute, which lets you more flexibly locate ties anywhere in the organization.

 **Q5.
 When should you use "Networking outside organization" and when "Diverse ties"?**

 A5.
-If the intent is simply to get a quantitative number of connections a person has at the organizational level, within the company irrespective of whether connections include licensed users or not, then Networking outside organization can be used.
-However, when looking at licensed users only, it is recommended to use diverse ties instead to get a more realistic and qualitative view on the variety of connections with potential for diverse or novel information.
-Diverse ties also allows you to look at connections at any organizational attribute level, which is a lot more powerful and useful than Networking outside organization.
+If you need nothing more than the number of connections a person has at the organizational level, within the company, regardless of whether connections include licensed users, use _Networking outside organization_.
+But if you restrict your query to licensed users, use _Diverse ties_ to obtain a more realistic and qualitative view of the variety of connections with potential for diverse or novel information.
+Diverse ties also allows you to look at connections at any organizational attribute level, which gives you more useful results than Networking outside organization would provide.

 **Q6.
 When should you use "Networking outside company" and when "Diverse ties"?**

 A6.
-If the intent is to get a quantitative number of connections a person has outside the company, then Networking outside company can be used.
-Note that diverse ties currently does not consider connections a person has outside the company.
+Diverse ties currently does not consider connections that a person has outside the company.
+To obtain the number of connections a person has outside the company, you can use Networking outside company.

 ## Related topics